 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which provides that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for such goods or services.
-To achieve this core principle, an entity should apply the following steps: (1) identify the contracts with a customer, (2) identify the performance obligations in the contracts, (3) determine the transaction prices, (4) allocate the transaction prices to the performance obligations in the contracts, and (5) recognize revenue when, or as, the entity satisfies a performance obligation.
+To achieve this core principle, an entity should apply the following steps: (1) identify the contracts with a customer, (2) identify the performance obligations in the contracts, (3) determine the transaction prices to the performance obligations in the contracts, and (5) recognize revenue when, or as, the entity satisfies a performance obligation.
 The guidance also requires advanced disclosures regarding the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 In March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net), which clarified the implementation guidance on principal versus agent considerations.
 In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, which clarified the implementation guidance regarding performance obligations and licensing arrangements.
-The new standard will become effective for the Company on October 1, 2018, with early application permitted to the effective date of October 1, 2017.
-The Company is evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.
-The guidance does not apply to revenue associated with financial instruments, including loans and notes that are accounted for under other U.S. GAAP.
-As a result, the Company does not expect the new revenue recognition guidance to have a material impact on the elements of its consolidated statements of operations, most closely associated with financial instruments, including realized gains, fees, interest and dividend income.
-The Company plans to adopt the revenue recognition guidance in the first quarter of fiscal year 2019.
-The Company's implementation efforts include the identification of revenue within the scope of the guidance, as well as the evaluation of revenue contracts and related accounting policies.
-While the Company has not yet identified any material changes in the timing of revenue recognition, the Company's review is ongoing, and it continues to evaluate the presentation of certain contract costs.
+The new standard became effective for the Company on October 1, 2018.
+During implementation, the Company determined that the Company's significant revenue sources associated with financial instruments, including loans and notes that are accounted for under other U.S. GAAP, are considered not in the scope of ASU 2014-09.
+As a result, the new guidance will not have a significant impact on the Company's consolidated financial statements.
+The Company identified no changes to the recognition, timing or classification of revenues most closely associated with financial instruments, including interest and dividend income, realized gains and losses, up-front fees, in